MetPX/sarracenia/docs/source/Contribution/Development.rst

 Set the Version
 ~~~~~~~~~~~~~~~

 This is done to *start* development on a version.
-It should be done on v03_wip
+It should be done on development
 after every release.

-* git checkout v03_wip
+* git checkout development
 * Edit ``sarracenia/_version.py`` manually and set the version number.
 * Edit CHANGES.rst to add a section for the version.
 * run dch to start the changelog for the current version.